Splash the cash!

 ¡Vengo! – Legazpi Village

 ¡Vengo! is Taco Vengo’s Makati branch.
 The modern taqueria concept serves tacos, burritos and rice bowls.
 At night, the quiet neighborhood cafe transforms into an after-work watering hole.
-They serve some of the most coolest cocktails in the Metro, two of which are Netflix-inspired: the San Junipero (₱350) – after the Black Mirror episode – is tequila mixed with lemon juice, rose syrup, and egg white; while, the Allora Spritz (₱380) is a nod to Master of None.
+They serve some of the coolest cocktails in the Metro, two of which are Netflix-inspired: the San Junipero (₱350) – after the Black Mirror episode – is tequila mixed with lemon juice, rose syrup, and egg white; while, the Allora Spritz (₱380) is a nod to Master of None.

 Daniel San (₱320) Sake, watermelon shrub, watermelon cubes, soda water, shiso leaf